-Profile of a modern learner [infographic]
+Profile of a modern learner: an infographic

-8 minute read
+9 minute read

 Meet the modern learner.
 Busy, savvy and hungry to learn.
 But are they getting what they need?
 We’ve pulled together findings from numerous research papers and surveys to help you get to grips with what modern professionals need.
 Use these insights to make sure your learning solutions will cut through the noise and help people when, where and how they need it.

 Our original ‘Profile of a modern learner’ infographic and blog was published in June 2016.
-This new version was created with the latest insights in August 2018.

 The modern learner – busy, savvy, and hungry to learn